Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Submitting a Contributed Package
 --------------------------------

-Including contibuted packages in the Pyomo source tree provides a convenient mechanism for defining new functionality that can be optionally deployed by users.
+Including contributed packages in the Pyomo source tree provides a convenient mechanism for defining new functionality that can be optionally deployed by users.
 We expect this mechanism to include Pyomo extensions and experimental modeling capabilities.
 However,